Phala-Network/phala-wiki/content/docs/khala-user/stake-pool.md

 ## Delegator

-Token holders (ie, delegators) can obtain mining rewards by delegating PHA to the StakePool, which can be understood as “depositing to earn interest”.
+Token holders (i.e. delegators) can obtain mining rewards by delegating PHA to the StakePool, which can be understood as "depositing to earn interest".
 This guide will introduce how to earn rewards through delegation in Phala Network.

 ## How to Delegate